kotoyama/kotoyama.dev/src/en/content/projects.md

 > 2021-2022

-The WMS app provides [Leroy Merlin](https://www.leroymerlin.fr/){target="_blank" rel="noreferrer"} employees internal tools to optimize the warehouse topology management process.
+The WMS app provides [Leroy Merlin](https://www.leroymerlin.fr/) employees internal tools to optimize the warehouse topology management process.

 I participated in the core development and project refactoring.
 Made huge business features, such as stock search table and rack configurator panel.
 Wrote Backend-for-Frontend definitions and unit tests.
 Documented UI components in Storybook.